-I want to use this article clear up some misconceptions of what coliving is, specifically for Outpost Club (I can't speak on behalf of other coliving operators).
+I’ve noticed something when speaking with people who know nothing about coliving: they have a lot of preconceived notions, and they are usually always negative.
+I want to use this article clear up some misconceptions of what coliving is, specifically for Outpost Club (I can’t speak on behalf of other coliving operators).
 Here are some things I hear people say:

 “Oh, It’s a dorm!”